 Michelangelo Buonarroti is considered to be one of the greatest artists of the sixteenth century, not only of painting but of writing and poetry as well.
 He filled hundred of sheets of paper with exquisite drawings, many of which would eventually become some of the most celebrated masterpieces of all time, and he wrote over 300 poems and sonnets on admiration and spirituality.

-Organized chronologically, Michelangelo’s Notebooks combines the artist’s own words with his sketches and finished artwork.
-His letters about the Sistine Chapel and Pope Julius, for example, are illustrated with sketches he produced while he was writing.
+Organized chronologically, Michelangelo’s Notebooks is an illustrated record of the artist’s life and work, and combines the artists’s own words with his sketches and finished compositions.
+His letters about the Sistine Chapel and Pope Julius, for example, are illustrated with sketches that he produced while he was writing.

 Edited and curated by Carolyn Vaughan, former editor at the Metropolitan Museum of Art, she provides fascinating commentary and insights into the material presented throughout the book.